Robert Wadlow: Death

 On July 4, 1940, during a professional appearance at the Manistee National Forest Festival, a faulty brace irritated his ankle, leading to infection.
 He was treated with a blood transfusion and surgery, but his condition worsened and he died in his sleep on July 15.

 His coffin measured 10 ft 9 in long by 2 ft 8 in wide by 2 ft 6 in deep, weighed over 1000 lbs, and was carried by twelve pallbearers and eight assistants.
 He was buried at Oakwood Cemetery in Alton, Illinois.

 Legacy

 A life-size statue of Wadlow was erected opposite the Alton Museum of History and Art in 1986.
 He is one of the Guinness World Records ICONS of 2025.

+Exhibits dedicated to Wadlow are featured in many Ripley's Believe It or Not! attractions, each featuring a life-size wax or animatronic figure of him.